infinum/qa-handbook/Basics/Test documentation.md

 Test strategy documents can contain some information about:

 - Scope and overview of the test runs
-- Test approach - Roles and responsibilities of each team member, type of testing, use of automation tools, etc.
+- Test approach - roles and responsibilities of each team member, type of testing, use of automation tools, etc.
-- Test environment - Information about different testing environments used in the testing process
+- Test environment - information about different testing environments used in the testing process
-- Tools being used on the project - Here, we can define the different tools used for different types of operations - test management tools, tools for automation testing, performance testing, etc.
+- Tools being used on the project - here, we can define the different tools used for different types of operations (test management tools, tools for automation testing, performance testing, etc.)
 - Release plan - how and when the release of the application is tackled
 - Bug lifecycle - a document that explains the flow of the reported bug (tags, assignees, report location, bug report template)